 There are a few different Eclectus subspecies that are available for pets:

-- Red-Sided Eclectus (E. roratus polychloros) – This subspecis is more outgoing and boistrous and has a great sense of humor.
+- Red-Sided Eclectus (E. roratus polychloros) – This subspecies is more outgoing and boisterous and has a great sense of humor.

 - Solomon Island Eclectus (E. roratus solomonensis) – This is the most common and tend to make the best family pets.